zcroft27/Minecraft-Dashboard/README.md

 My VM is hosted in Azure with a reverse proxy configured for the **mc.zachlearns.com** subdomain.
 The server is PurPur instead of Mojang's default server.

 ## Things That Caught Me Up
 I had a difficult time debugging an issue with 'prepared statements' already existing.
-[This thread](https://forum.bubble.io/t/sql-connector-issue-prepared-statement-supabase-integration/303849/3) thread helped, highlighting the differences between using ports 6543 and 5432.
+[This thread](https://forum.bubble.io/t/sql-connector-issue-prepared-statement-supabase-integration/303849/3) helped, highlighting the differences between using ports 6543 and 5432.
 I need to learn more about PgBouncer, pooling, and prepared statements.
 Identifiers such as table names in PostgreSQL are converted to lowercase by default--nomenclature is important.